Skip to content

 Key Components

-• GdprDeletionBatch: Collection of deletion records for review
+• GdprDeletionBatch: Collection of deletion records for Ops review.
+Status: pending β†’ accepted | rejected.

 • ComplianceProfile: Links global profiles to compliance processes

-๐Ÿ› Available Commands
+πŸ› Available Commands

 Create Deletion Records